Help us improve your experience.

 The sample output confirms that node 0 and node 1 are healthy, and the green LED on the device indicates that there are no failures.
 Also, the default weight of the redundancy group (255) is displayed.
 The default weight is deducted whenever an interface mapped to the corresponding redundancy group goes down.

-Refer to subsequent verification sections to see how the redundancy group value varies when a monitoring interface goes down or comes up.
+Refer to the following verification sections to observe how the redundancy group value changes when a monitored interface goes down or comes back up.

 Purpose